animatedb/solar/README.md

 <h4>Electric Heating</h4>
 We used 108 to 142 Therms per year for gas heating.
 142 therms = 4146 kWh.
 4146 / 12 months = 346 kWh, or 4146 / 365 days = 11.4 kWh per day.
 Using electrical for all of our heating could triple our electrical use.
 <p/>
 For the first two years, we kept the house very cold in the winter, so did not use much electricty for heating, but it was a bit painful.
 In September of 2020, we purchased a heat pump, which is supposedly 2 to 3 times more efficient than a plain electric heater.
-I am expecting it to be fairly efficient since our climate
+I am expecting it to be fairly efficient since our climate is pretty mild.

 <h3>Solar Energy and Efficiency</h3>